 - Consulting fees: Wrike implementations frequently require certified partners or professional services packages to map complex enterprise processes. monday work management’s no-code environment allows internal operations teams to build these solutions without external consultants.

-- Integration maintenance: custom-coding API connections for Wrike or Basecamp adds ongoing developer costs. monday work management’s integration center eliminates this expense for standard platforms.
+- Integration maintenance: Custom-coding API connections for Wrike or Basecamp adds ongoing developer costs. monday work management’s integration center eliminates this expense for standard platforms.

-- Training downtime: the cost of employee hours spent in training sessions for complex platforms represents a significant soft cost that monday work management’s intuitive UX minimizes.
+- Training downtime: The cost of employee hours spent in training sessions for complex platforms represents a significant soft cost that monday work management’s intuitive UX minimizes.

 Define the baseline